-We can undertake an initial visit to ascertain the exact extent of a sites environmental potential and identify important features which should be retained.
-This could, if required include an ecological appraisal to survey existing habitats and identify any further investigations that may be required before a planning application could be submitted.
-Every area of the site is explored, with photographs being taken and in some instances soil samples collected.
-Where appropriate some site history investigation is carried out in order to both inform future design development and reveal any potential risks (eg. concealed mineshafts).
+The initial visit would ascertain the exact extent of a sites environmental potential and identify important features which should be retained.
+If deemed to be required, an ecological appraisal could be commissioned to survey existing habitats and identify any further investigations or tree survey may need to accompany any future planning application.
+Every area of the site would be thoroughly explored, with photographs taken and in some instances soil samples collected.
+Where appropriate some site history investigation is carried out to both inform future design development and reveal any potential development related risks (eg. concealed mineshafts).
+These reports will also look at the scope for utilising on site resources to minimise overall construction costs and review the alignment of proposals with the local planning policy framework.

 Landscape and Visual Impact Assessments (LVIA’s) are used in consideration of proposed developments and are typically commissioned by a client at the request of the local planning authority.
 The evidence may be presented in a stand-alone report or included in an Environmental Impact Assessment (EIA).
 LVIA’s are prepared in line with the 3rd edition Guidelines for Landscape and Visual Impact Assessment (GLVIA) published by the Landscape Institute and include baseline studies, details of proposed development, description of the likely landscape and visual effects, mitigation and residual effects.
 We are also able to produce high quality photomontages and visualisations in order to inform and support the findings of the LVIA.

-Our typical service runs from the production of an initial sketch design layout (usually with associated supporting images) through to detailed design, contract drawings, schedules of works, a specification, and where appropriate the undertaking of contract administration on behalf of the client.
+Our typical service runs from the production of masterplans / sketch design layouts to RIBA Stage 3 / Landscape Institute’s Stage D (often with supporting images) through to detailed design, contract drawings, schedules of works, and specifications.
 For larger green infrastructure type projects, masterplans would be prepared focusing on the development of a site’s intrinsic character whilst ensuring that the resulting landscape design is as multi-functional and accessible as possible.
-Other areas of related expertise include: community engagement, project management, land reclamation, natural play, design for outdoor recreation, incorporation of landart and the planning of sculpture trails.
+Other areas of related expertise include Building with Nature accreditation and community engagement / consultation.

 We can assist with the layout / detailed design and species composition of new woodlands which could range from the corner of a field to a complex covering many hectares.
 Strategically placed belts or blocks of trees can help integrate a development into its setting, provide shelter from adverse weather conditions, assist in cooling buildings in summer, intercept water flows, provide corridors for wildlife and create enormously therapeutic environments for people.
 For existing woodlands advice can be provided in relation to sensitive incorporation of car parking / other access improvements, siting of tourist accommodation and the development of related recreational facilities.
 A particular specialism is looking at adapting new and existing woodlands to both climate change and the ever increasing number of tree diseases.
 Where appropriate, clients can be assisted with the submission of Countryside Stewardship applications.

-Usually based on the results of an ecological appraisal (or phase 1 survey produced by others) and a detailed brief from the client these can make recommendations for the protection or enhancement of existing ecological features, as well as be focused on the achievement of broader landscape objectives.
+Usually based on the results of an ecological appraisal (or phase 1 survey produced by others) and a detailed brief from the client these can make recommendations for the protection or enhancement of existing ecological features, as well as be focused on the achievement of broader landscape and ecological objectives.
 They can range from a relatively simple drawing to an extremely detailed report with associated illustrations and appendices.
-The timescales dealt with by these plans usually vary between five to ten years.
+The timescales dealt with by these plans usually vary between five to ten years, although in the case of Biodiversity Net Gain Management Plans, produced by or in conjunction with ecologists this is 30 years.

 These are carried out in accordance with Trees in Relation to Construction (BS5837) and in the case of larger developments will include an arboricultural impact assessment.
 Advice can also be provided in relation to the retention, protection and management of individual trees.